Navaritha/log-analysis-script/README.md

    cd log-file-analysis

 2. Install the Required Libraries: Make sure you have the required libraries by installing them: pip install -r requirements.txt

-3.Add Your Log File: Place your log file (e.g., sample.log.txt) in the project folder, or you can update the script to use a different log file location.
+3. Add Your Log File: Place your log file (e.g., sample.log.txt) in the project folder, or you can update the script to use a different log file location.

-4.Run the Script: Run the Python script to analyze your log file: python log_analysis.py
+4. Run the Script: Run the Python script to analyze your log file: python log_analysis.py
    The script will display the results in the terminal and save them in a file called log_analysis_results.csv.

-Output
+### Output
    Terminal Output:
    You will see something like this in the terminal:

    Requests per IP:
    192.168.1.1 - 5 requests
    203.0.113.5 - 3 requests
-Most Accessed Endpoint: /login - 15 times
-Suspicious Activity Detected:
+   Most Accessed Endpoint: /login - 15 times Suspicious Activity Detected:
    IP Address            Failed Login Attempts 192.168.1.100         10
    203.0.113.5           8

-CSV File:
+   ### CSV File:
    The results will also be saved in a CSV file, log_analysis_results.csv, with the following structure:

    Requests per IP: Shows the IP address and how many requests it made.
    Most Accessed Endpoint: Shows which endpoint (page) was accessed the most.
    Suspicious Activity: Lists the IP addresses with multiple failed login attempts.